A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Methodology Implementation

 \subsection{Sampling}

-As all testing was conducted through \gls{API}s, and for the bigger models, such as GPT-4, the costs could escalate rapidly, we employed two strategies for cost saving.First, we utilized the test dataset only if it was pre-split.
+As all testing was conducted through \gls{API}s, and for the bigger models, such as GPT-4, the costs could escalate rapidly, we employed two strategies for cost saving.
+First, we utilized the test dataset only if it was pre-split.
 Second, if the dataset exceeded 1000 examples, we employed a fair random sampling of 1000 instances.
-This sample size was chosen based on Hoeffding's inequality (Equation \ref{eqn:1}) \cite{hoeffding1994probability}, which provides a general upper bound for the error difference between a sample and the entire population, given a random sample of that size.
+This sample size was chosen based on Hoeffding's inequality (Equation \ref{eqn:1}) \cite{hoeffding1994probability}, which provides a general upper bound for the probability {that the difference between the empirical mean $\nu$ (i.e., the sample average) and the true mean $\mu$ (i.e., the population average) exceeds a predefined margin of error $\epsilon$, given a sample size $N$

-Datasets containing severity metrics like DepSeverity and SAD were binarized by assigning a "False" label (0) to posts/users with the minimum severity score and a "True" label (1) to those with any higher severity score.